adamhlt/TL-WR841N/README.md

 So, the problem don't come from the adapter.

 #### 2 - The RX signal is not transmit on the board

+As you can imagine the problem come from the board, after some investigation and be sure that is the problem don't come from the adapter, I find where the problem come from.